Melocactus matanzanus Léon

 Dwarf Turk's Cap Cactus, Turk's Cap Cactus

-Melocactus matanzanus is a small cactus with a globose, bright green, usually solitary stem with rounded ribs and brownish-gray or white spines.
-It grows up to 3.6 inches (9 cm) tall with an equal diameter.
-The spines, one central and 7 to 8 radials per areole, are up to 2 inches (5 cm) long.
-This cactus is one of the smallest species that produce cephalium, a dense mass of areoles covered with white wool and reddish-brown bristles at the stem's tip.
-The cephalium is globose to shortly cylindrical, up to 3.6 inches (9 cm) tall and up to 2.4 inches (6 cm) in diameter, and will only begin growing after the plant has reached a certain age.
-Flowers are rose-pink to carmine, up to 2 inches (5 cm) long, and appear from the cephalium in mid-summer.
+Melocactus matanzanus is a small cactus with a spherical or slightly depressed, usually solitary stem with an attractive dense mass of areoles covered with white wool and reddish-brown bristles at the tip.
+It grows up to 3.6 inches (9 cm) in diameter, has 8 to 9 (rarely up to13) ribs, and is one of the smallest species that produce cephalium.
+The spines are brownish-gray or white and up to 2 inches (5 cm) long.
+Each areole bears one central and 7 to 8 radial spines.
+The cephalium is globose to shortly cylindrical, up to 3.6 inches (9 cm) tall and up to 2.4 inches (6 cm) in diameter, and will only begin growing after the stem has reached a certain age.
+Flowers are rose-pink to carmine, up to 2 inches (5 cm) long, and appear in a ring at the top of the cephalium in mid-summer.

 How to Grow and Care

 Melocactus are somewhat finicky cacti with unusual requirements.
 They shouldn't be allowed to completely dry out, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more factors that are difficult to control.
-For that reason, these plants are best for growers who already have had some success cultivating cacti.
-Establish a balance with good aeration matched by ample water, good soil matched by good drainage, and these plants should continue to grow.
-If they're grown successfully, their unusual tops make them among the more beautiful of desert cacti.
+Therefore, these plants are best for growers who have already had some success cultivating cacti.
+Establish a balance with good aeration matched by ample water and good soil matched by good drainage, and these plants should continue to grow.
+If they're grown successfully, their unusual tops make them among the more beautiful desert cacti.

 This species is native to the north of Cuba.